Robust Confidence Bands for Stochastic Processes Using Simulation: Case study: validating a queueing model of patient flow during a Mass Casualty Event (MCE)

 \section{Case study: validating a queueing model of patient flow during a Mass Casualty Event (MCE)}

-We now demonstrate how our methodology can be used to validate a queueing model of patient flow.
-We consider the Erlang-R queue in \cite{yom-tovErlangRTimeVaryingQueue2014}, which models a time-varying queue with reentrant customers who can return multiple times during their sojourn within the system.
+We now demonstrate how our methodology can help validate a queueing model of patient flow.
+We consider the Erlang-R queue in \cite{yom-tovErlangRTimeVaryingQueue2014}, which models a queue with reentrant customers who can return multiple times during their sojourn within the system.
 The Erlang-R queue has diverse applications with various extensions studied in the literature, see, e.g., \cite{chan2014use,chan2022dynamic}.

-The example we consider is a hospital emergency ward during an MCE.
-We use the same data and parameters from \cite{yom-tovErlangRTimeVaryingQueue2014}, which describe a chemical MCE drill that took place in July 2010 at 11:00 and lasted until 13:15.
-Figure \ref{fig:arrivals_and_departures} shows the actual cumulative arrivals and departures of patients at the emergency department (left) and the estimated non-stationary arrival rate function (right).
+We consider the evolution of a hospital emergency ward during an MCE, \tb{a practical example of a discrete-valued stochastic process with large support.} We use the same data and parameters from \cite{yom-tovErlangRTimeVaryingQueue2014}, which describe a chemical MCE drill that took place in July 2010 at 11:00 and lasted until 13:15.
+Figure \ref{fig:arrivals_and_departures} shows the actual cumulative arrivals and departures of patients at the emergency department (left) and the estimated arrival rate function (right).
 Their model specified four servers.
 The average treatment time was 5.4 minutes ($\mu=11.06$), average time until readmission 24.6 minutes ($\delta=2.44$), and the probability of readmission $p=0.662$. \cite{yom-tovErlangRTimeVaryingQueue2014} use confidence bands from a diffusion approximation of the Erlang-R model to assess the validity of their model.
 Here, we use a simulation model of the Erlang-R queue to construct the confidence bands.

-We first generate 300 sample paths from the Erlang-R queue.
-We discretize the time horizon into $H=30$ equidistant intervals and extract the value of each sample path at the start of each interval.
-Using this data, we construct the confidence bands by running Algorithm \ref{alg:bisection} with $K=3$ and $\Bar{N}=10$ and solve \eqref{robust_counterpart} with the obtained estimate of $\Gamma^\star$.
+We generate $n=300$ sample paths.
+We discretize the time horizon into $H=30$ equidistant intervals and extract the value of each sample path at the start of each interval, \tb{resulting in the maximum multiplicity $c_{\mathrm{max}}=1$.} Using this data, we construct the confidence bands by running Algorithm \ref{alg:bisection} with $K=3$ and $\Bar{N}=10$ and solve \eqref{robust_counterpart} with the obtained estimate of $\Gamma^\star_n$.
 In Figure \ref{fig:erlang_R_CB}, we present confidence bands with $\alpha=0.5$ and $0.05$, both of which cover the actual sample path, thus supporting the validity of the specified queueing model in \cite{yom-tovErlangRTimeVaryingQueue2014}.
 In contrast, the diffusion approximation-based confidence bands shown in \cite{yom-tovErlangRTimeVaryingQueue2014} do not fully cover the sample path.